BabylonJS/OldDocumentationSite/content/How_To/scene/How_to_use_SceneOptimizer.md

 # How To Use SceneOptimizer

 Rendering a scene on a browser is a great experience because you can reach a lot of different users and hardware.
-But the main associated caveat is that you can encounter very low end devices.
+But the main associated caveat is that you can encounter very low-end devices.

 The SceneOptimizer tool is designed to help you reach a specific framerate by gracefully degrading rendering quality at runtime.